intelligent-ears/sift/README.md

 }
 ```

+The orchestrator discovers and subscribes all registered modules at startup.
+No manual wiring.

+### Adding a module

+1. Create `modules/<category>/<name>/<name>.go`
+2. Implement `module.Module`
+3. Call `registry.Register(&YourModule{})` in `init()`
+4. Write tests in `<name>_test.go`

 See [DESIGN.md](DESIGN.md) for the full architectural specification.

 ---

 ## Smart Nuclei Router

-Artemis avoids broad Nuclei runs due to cost and noise at scale.
-Sift solves this with a two-stage template selector:
+The two-stage template selector is Sift's primary technical contribution.

 **Stage 1 — Deterministic metadata filter**

 At startup, all Nuclei templates are indexed by `tags`, `technology`, `severity`, and port applicability.
-Given a fingerprinted target (e.g. `WordPress 6.1.2, PHP 7.4, ports 80/443`), Stage 1 queries the index and returns ~150–400 relevant templates from 10,000+.
+Given a fingerprinted target (e.g. `WordPress 6.1.2, PHP 7.4, ports 80/443`), Stage 1 returns ~150–400 relevant templates from 10,000+.

 Tags `dos` and `fuzz` are always excluded.
-Tags `exposure`, `misconfiguration`, and `default-login` are always included.
+Tags `exposure`, `misconfiguration`, and `default-login` are always included regardless of target type.

 **Stage 2 — ML re-ranker**

-The candidate list is scored by the ML middleware using per-template Bayesian hit-rate tracking (Beta distribution, updated online after each scan).
-The top N templates (default: 50, configurable) are passed to the Nuclei runner.
+Candidates are scored by the ML middleware using per-template Beta distributions tracking historical hit rates.
+Updated online after every scan — the model improves continuously without retraining.
+The top N templates (default: 50, configurable via `NUCLEI_MAX_TEMPLATES`) are passed to the Nuclei runner.

-The re-ranker falls back gracefully if the ML service is unavailable — Stage 1 results are used in sorted order.
+Falls back to sorted Stage 1 results if the ML service is unavailable.

 ---

 ## GraphQL Scanner

-Sift includes a dedicated GraphQL module covering attack surface not addressed by existing Nuclei templates:
+8 checks covering attack surface not addressed by standard Nuclei templates:

 | Check | Severity |
 |---|---|